GbCarvalho/Initial-Challenge-React/README.md

  ```terminal
  yarn | yarn dev
  ```
- and then accessing http://localhost:8080/ you can see the result **<p align="center">OR</p>**
+ and then accessing http://localhost:8080/ you can see the result.

+ **<p align="center">OR</p>**

  ```terminal
  yarn | yarn build
  ```
-and then opening the file /public/index.html (The yarn build will make an more compact file at /public
+and then opening the file /public/index.html (The yarn build will make an more compact file at /public).

 ### Final adjustments